SenMorgan/Interactive-CZ-Map/README.md

 # Interactive-CZ-Map

-This project is a software for the [LaskaKit Interactive CZ Map](https://www.laskakit.cz/laskakit-interaktivni-mapa-cr-ws2812b/).
+This project is a firmware for the [LaskaKit Interactive CZ Map](https://www.laskakit.cz/laskakit-interaktivni-mapa-cr-ws2812b/).
 It is designed to be controlled from AWS IoT Core.
 The map uses WS2812B LEDs to display various interactive features and information.

 The project was created in PlatformIO 22.11.2024